 - A. Thesis students must complete 30 semester credit hours of graduate course work consisting of the following: - 1.
-Select eighteen semester credit hours of graduate course work in Political Science, including PS 5307.

-- 2. Complete the thesis courses, PS 6301 -6302. - 3.
-Select an additional six semester credit hours of course work from the following:

-HIST 5308 Seminar in European History HIST 5310 Seminar in American History GBA 5308 Problems in Business Administration or other non-Political Science courses from related disciplines as advised by major advisor.
+Select eighteen semester credit hours of graduate course work in Political Science, including PS 5307. - 2.
+Complete the thesis courses, PS 6301 -6302. - Select an additional six semester credit hours of course work from the following: HIST 5308 Seminar in European History HIST 5310 Seminar in American History GBA 5308 Problems in Business Administration or other non-Political Science courses from related disciplines as advised by major or other non-Political Science courses from related disciplines as advised by major advisor.